African Virtual University Project (Phase 2)

 Component 1.
 Establishment of ODeL Centers

 This component involves the establishment of new Open Distance and eLearning (ODeL) centers and/or upgrading of AVU Learning Centers at the target 27 institutions (PI).
-Similar to Phase 1, the PIs in each country are required to provide space and a building to host the centers and staff to be trained to run the centres.
+Similar to Phase 1, the PIs in each country are required to provide space and a building to host the centers and staff to be trained to run the centers.
 This is part of counterpart contribution and criteria for identifying the PI.
 The project will support provision of the required ICT equipment and internet connectivity.
-The Centres will serve as country hubs for the development of ODeL Programs and training PI staff in the use of ICT in the development, delivery and management of ODeL.
+The Centers will serve as country hubs for the development of ODeL Programs and training PI staff in the use of ICT in the development, delivery and management of ODeL.
 The centers will also be the delivery points for current and future ODeL programs and enable staff to conduct research and participate in collaborative work in ODeL through established professional networks.
 Standard equipment for new ODeL centers will include: Electronics (Power backup, Local Infrastructure, Local Area Network) Audio-video equipment; Software; Learning Management System; video conferencing facilities and Bandwidth.
 As a lesson from phase 1, internet connectivity will take into account the Local Internet Service Providers as opposed to VSAT technology only.
 Based on phase 1 outcomes, the centers will also be used by PIs to generate income through short term ICT related trainings to enable them meet the centers recurrent costs including internet connectivity after the project funding period.
-The design layout of the ODeL centre is presented in Technical Annex 12.
+The design layout of the ODeL center is presented in Technical Annex 12.

 Component 2: Training of PIs in AVU Capacity Enhancement Program (ACEP) and Development of ICT enhanced Programs.